WOIO: Sale to Gray Television

 Gray Television purchased low-power station WLFM-LD (channel 6) on July 29, 2021, for $1.65 million.
-Several days after the sale was approved by the FCC, Gray announced WLFM-LD would be relaunched as Telemundo affiliate WTCL on January 1, 2022 with evening newscasts in Spanish produced by WOIO.
+Several days after the sale was approved by the FCC, Gray announced WLFM-LD would be relaunched as Telemundo affiliate WTCL on January 1, 2022, with evening newscasts in Spanish produced by WOIO.
 Cleveland had been the largest market in the United States without a Telemundo affiliate.
 (Since its 2001 purchase by the network, Univision-owned WQHS-DT has only carried remotely-produced news briefs.)
 As early as 2018, WOIO had produced a daily Spanish-language newscast, Al Día, for their website, social media and OTT services, but this was suspended due to the COVID-19 pandemic; WOIO retained both reporters for Al Día and planned to hire two additional bilingual reporters.

 On July 18, 2022, Gray filed a conditional use certificate request with Independence, Ohio, for construction of a two-story studio facility on land overlooking the I-77–I-480 interchange in a proposal titled "Project VO SOT"; WOIO-WUAB-WTCL's current 10-year lease at Reserve Square runs through 2027.
-Independence City Council approved the request on August 9, 2022.
+Independence City Council approved the request on August 9, 2022, but Gray abandoned the project two years later after failing to get regulatory approval to construct a studio transmitter link tower next to the proposed facility.